grokify/ringcentral-sdk-ruby/docs/usage/callqueues/DNDStatus.md

 2. Call the `department/members` API endpoint to retrieve a list of member extension ids and extension numbers
 3. Call the extension API endpoint to retrieve the full information for each call queue member

-Some helper coe for this is implemented in `RingCentralSdk::Cache::Extensions` and used as shown below.
+The above is implemented in `RingCentralSdk::Cache::Extensions` ([lib/ringcentral_sdk/cache/extensions.rb](https://github.com/grokify/ringcentral-sdk-ruby/blob/master/lib/ringcentral_sdk/cache/extensions.rb)) and can be used as follows:

 ```ruby
 # Retrieve a Call Queue Extension by Extension Number